Rethinking Person Re-Identification via Semantic-Based Pretraining: Experimental Results

 \subsection{Visualization}

-In order to verify the effectiveness of our proposed method, we show some Grad-CAM~\cite{muhammad2020eigen} visualizations of some attention maps with VTBR in Fig.~\ref{fig5}.
-Compared with ImageNet pretraining method, we observe that our model attends to relevant image regions or discriminative parts for making caption predictions, indicating that VTBR can greatly help the model learn more meaningful visual features with better semantic understanding, which significantly makes our semantic-based pretraining VTBR model more robust to perturbations.
+In order to verify the effectiveness of our proposed VTBR method, we show more qualitative examples of Grad-CAM~\citep{muhammad2020eigen} visualizations in Figure~\ref{fig5}.
+Compared with ImageNet pretraining method, we observe that our model attends to relevant image regions or discriminative parts for making caption predictions, indicating that VTBR can greatly help the model learn more global context information and meaningful visual features with better semantic understanding, which significantly makes our semantic-based pretraining VTBR model more robust to perturbations.